 Ammonia (NH₃) from agricultural activities has become a public concern because the impact on human and animal health is notable.
-This gas can also cause acidity of the environment in turn causing acid rain, eutrophication phenomena and the development of green algae.
+This gas can also cause acidity in the environment in turn causing acid rain, eutrophication phenomena and the development of green algae.
 Finally, ammonia can combine with other polluting gases, in particular, nitric acid from road transport gases, to form ammonium nitrate, a component of fine particles in the air.
 Ammonia is a colorless, irritating gas that people can smell at about 20 ppm.
 The ammonium then turns into ammonia, its gaseous form, when the liquid is exposed to the air.

 A toxic gas